Program Series I

 Cathy Severson, Passport to Purpose and RLM LLC

 This presentation shares outcomes research that indicates a positive correlation between the intent of life-story writing to 'uncover' a personal story, to create a new career identity, and facilitate a positive career change.
-Presenters will focus on benefits for the client-counsellor relationship.
+The presenter will focus on benefits for the client-counselor relationship.

 George Dutch, JobJoy